-Whether you want to communicate with a modem, serial printer, another computer, or any other RS232 device, the Deluxe RS232 Interface is the correct choice.
-Any comparsion will show that it is best Commodore compatible RS232 interface available for any pricel.
-The Deluxe RS232 Interface is the culmination of 3 years of working with Commodore users who need an RS232 Interface.
-It supports all standard RS232 connections (2-8, 12, 20, 22) including Ring Detect and Hi Speed Indicator.
-Four switches in the RS232 cover allow you to set the unit for virtually any standard RS232 configuration.
-The unit includes a 3 foot cable with either a male or female DB25 connector (specify which).
-RS232 plus and minus voltages.
-Users Manual includes a 1ype-in Basic terminal program, basic program transfer routine, and other examples.
-Add \$2,00 for shipping.
-Suggested retail \$49,95
+Whether you want to communicate with a modem, serial printer, another computer, or any other R5232 device, the Deluxe R5232 Interface is the correct choice.
+Any comparison will show that it is best Commodore compatible R5232 interface available for any pricel The Deluxe R5232 Interface is the culmination of 3 years of working with Commodore users who need an R5232 Interface.
+Its supports all standard R5232 connections (2-8, 12, 20, 22) including Ring Detect and Hi Speed Indicator.
+Four switches in the R5232 configuration.
+The unit includes a 3 foot cable with either a male or female D825 connector (specify which).
+R5232 plus and minus voltages.
+Users Manual includes a type-in Basic terminal program, basic program transfer routine, and other examples.
+Add \$2.00 for shipping.
+Suggested retail \$49.95